Learn Scots: resources for adult learners

 It is also possible to do an MSc by research or a PhD on a vast range of topics.
 Further information about Edinburgh postgraduate research programmes is here.

-At University of Glasgow, there is one dedicated postgraduate course in place running in Semester 2 (Introduction to Older Scots), one course starting in 2019/20 (Approaches to Scots in Text and Speech), and preparation is underway to launch an MSc in Scots Language and Literature.
+At University of Glasgow, there is one dedicated postgraduate course in place running in Semester 2 (Introduction to Older Scots), which is part of the English Langauge and Linguistics MSc.

 All details about the current Glasgow University MSc programmes are here.